Do you have information on an unsolved case involving missing or murdered indigenous women or girls?

 According to police reports, Tina was last seen in downtown Winnipeg on Friday, Aug.
 8, 2014.

 On Aug.
-17, Tina’s body was pulled from the River River near the Alexander Docks.
+17, Tina’s body was pulled from the Red River near the Alexander Docks.
 Her body was wrapped in a bag.
-A homicide investigator with the Winnipeg Police said Tina had been exploited.

-Favel said police would not even release information about how Tina was murdered because it is an ongoing investigation.
+Favel said police would not release information about how Tina died because it was an ongoing investigation.

 “I even called the medical examiner and she was told not to release any kind of information to me,” she said.

-Favel said police contacted her in mid-January 2014 to tell her that two officers ran into Tina the night before she was last seen.
+Favel said police contacted her to tell her that two officers ran into Tina the night before she was last seen.

 “Her name should have come up as a red flag, that she was a missing girl, and they just let her go,” she said.